 The health problems most encounter with a Great Dane can be protected against just by planning.
 Here are the top ways to keep your Great Dane healthy:

-This is said for all dogs, but is certainly true for giant breeds.
+This is said for all dogs but is certainly true for giant breeds.
 Great Danes grow fast but their metabolism slows more than most breeds, even other giant breed dogs.
 Feeding your dog an appropriate diet is very important.
 Obesity is a serious health risk for giant breed dogs.

 Regular exercise will help keep your Great Dane happy and healthy and living longer.
 Because of their size, they need to be able to move around and go for occasional walks.
 Of course, they have nice long legs which are perfect for the runners out there.

 As most of the Great Dane’s health problems are joint-related, plan to do what you can to protect and strengthen their joints safely and naturally by adding a joint supplement to their diet.
 Most dogs need joint supplements by age 8.
 But since the Great Dane’s life expectancy is much shorter, they should begin taking joint supplements even earlier, by age 4 or earlier.
-Joint supplements can promote joint health and cartilage development which keep dogs active and youthful, longer.
+Joint supplements can promote joint health and cartilage development which keeps dogs active and youthful, longer.

 Unfortunately, there is nothing that can prevent bloat as scientists still do not know exactly what causes it.